simonjd16/osmproject/project.md

 ## Problems Encountered in the Map

 Having downloaded a sufficient data set to cover the area around Newbury I was pleasantly surprised to find the data was of a much higher quality than I expected.
-After auditing the data the main problem I encountered was over abbreviated street names.

-To rectify this problem took 2 approaches.
+During the audit I chose to focus on auditing and cleaning the cities and steet names.
+While auditing the cities and street names I was able to generate an expected list and also a mapping list to clean and incorrect or over abbreviated values

-### 1. Adding to Expected list
+### Adding to expected steet names list
 After reviewing the list of exceptions beyond the initial list used in earlier lessons, I was able to add multiple values to the expected list.
 As the area sounding my home town contains numerous small villages, unique road/street names exist such as "Rookery", "Glebe" and "Rise" so these were added to the expected list.
 ```python
 expected = ["Street", "Avenue", "Boulevard", "Drive", "Court", "Place", "Square", "Lane", "Road",